IvanSereginGitHub/Joy2WinXInput/README.md

         - Set 24 buttons or higher
         - Restart your computer

-6. Copy the `config-exemple.ini` file, rename it to `config.ini`, and edit it according to your needs.
+6. Copy the `config-example.ini` file, rename it to `config.ini`, and edit it according to your needs.

 7. Run the script :
     ```bash